rotundasoftware/cartero-tutorial/README.md

 # Tutorial: Getting started with cartero

 [cartero](https://github.com/rotundasoftware/cartero) is an asset pipeline designed to reduce the friction involved in applying modular design principles to front end web development.
-It facilitates an organizational structure in which related JavsScript, css, templates, and images are kept together in directories, or "packages".
+It facilitates an organizational structure in which related JavsScript, css, templates, and images are kept together in directories, or ___packages___.
 A package contains all the assets needed for a particular interface element or web page.
 For example, a package might contain assets for
 * A calendar widget
 * A popup dialog
 * A header or footer